SondreNjaastad/flexbar-LeagueOfLegends/README.md

 ## ⚠️ Privacy & Data

 - Plugin only reads publicly available League of Legends data
-- No personal information is stored or transmitted
 - Data is retrieved directly from Riot Games' official APIs
-- All communication is encrypted and secure

 ## 🆘 Support